 - UV light from the sun kills many unwanted organisms.
 Leave thrifted items on a porch, backyard, in a sunny window, etc- and flip once or twice- to use the sun to clean.

 - In the summer, you can use the heat generated by the sun on your car to get a bit more peace of mind about the goods you are bringing home.
 Just leave your treasures in the car for a few days, being sure to park in the sun during that time.

 - Finally, clean with a basic cleaner appropriate to the item.
 Often, finding what emerges under layers of dusty neglect is half the fun!

-Are there certain things you should not buy at Goodwill?
+Are there certain things you should not shop at Goodwill?

 Of course, Goodwill is not the place to shop for all your purchases but can be a “sporting” and low-waste way to acquire some of the items on your shopping list.

-Things you shouldn’t buy at Goodwill include personal care items and food.
+Things you shouldn’t shop at Goodwill include personal care items and food.